How to Play Craps: Basic Rules

 Alex Vasile has an iGaming background with over five years working in Support and Account / VIP management.
 He is also an experienced writer covering topics related to gambling legislation and jurisdictions, casino bonuses and wagering requirements and casino games rules.

-Offering close to a hundred different bets, craps may seem a very confusing game but it is, in fact, quite easy to play once you understand its rules and basic types of wagers.
-It is fast, played by up to 20 people at a time, and the outcome depends solely on chance.
-All this makes craps a unique casino game that does not require using any complex strategies or betting systems to guarantee your winnings.
+Offering close to a hundred different bets, craps may seem like a very confusing game.
+However, it is actually quite easy to play once you understand its rules and the basic types of wagers.
+It is a fast-paced game that can be played by up to 20 people at a time, and its outcome depends solely on chance.
+All of this makes craps a unique casino game that does not require any complex strategies or betting systems to guarantee your winnings.

-Despite the fundamental simplicity of the game, where you just bet on the outcome of a pair of rolling dice, there are a few details players should take into consideration before going to the craps table.
-This includes the rules for handling the dice in brick-and-mortar casinos and the types of bets that can be made since the choice of wagers influence the return of the game the most.
+Despite the fundamental simplicity of the game – in which you simply bet on the outcome of a pair of rolling dice – there are a few details players should take into consideration before heading to the craps table.
+These include the rules for handling the dice in brick-and-mortar casinos and the types of bets that can be made, since your choice of wager has the greatest impact on the game’s return.

 Craps Fundamentals